Muisca economy: Trade

 Early chronicler Juan de Castellanos noted that the Muisca were "more traders than fighters".
 Trading was performed using salt, small cotton cloths and larger mantles and ceramics as barter trade.
 Also, colonial-era writers claimed that flat dishes made of gold were used as coins, called tejuelo: plain round disks of 1 cm, 4 cm or 5 cm diameter.
 The existence of any hypothetical "currency" has been refuted by Carl Henrik Langebaek, however.
 Langebaek argues, still, for the existence of regular markets in muisca terrtiory, based on cololnial documentation.
-The naming of muisca pre-hispanic "markets" by Langebaek has been critizised by Camilo Barrios, whose definition of market includes the presence of a currency, absent among the muisca.
+The naming of muisca pre-hispanic "markets" by Langebaek has been criticized by Camilo Barrios, whose definition of market includes the presence of a currency, absent among the muisca.
 To Barrios, the "markets" are simply gatherings for trueque.
 Similarly, Langebaek has argued for a centre-perphery relationship between the muisca and neighbouring chibchan groups, while Camilo Barrios considers the Muiscas and their neigbourghs to have been generally equal in trade relations.

 Important markets were held in various areas of the muisca territory.
 The largest muisca chiefdom at the moment of the arrival of the Spaniards, Bacatá, did not, however, have markets, differently from the other muisca chiefdoms and confederations.
 According to Pedro Simón, the Muisca held markets every eight days.
 Sorocotá, along the Suárez River was a major market town for trade with the Guane where gold from Girón and the Carare River area was traded for emeralds from Somondoco.
 Also tropical fruits that didn't grow on the high plateau in the Andes were sold here.
 The town of La Tora, present-day Barrancabermeja, was important for trade with the Caribbean coast and the major source for the highly regarded marine snail shells, elaborated with gold by the Tairona.
 Exchange with non-chibchan groups was not conducted in chiefly cercados, but in certain, agreed places.